sathvik6/CodeFunDo/README.md

 5.Prediction
--From the result and matching data we can infer an Hypothesis and prove it to be true for disasters that have taken place -With our final set of conditional logic we can predict upcoming disasters.
+-From the result and matching data we can infer an Hypothesis and prove it to be true for disasters that have taken place -With our final set of conditional logic we can predict upcoming disasters